GeorgeBelkov/SeaBattle/README.md

 # SeaBattle
-Simple and popular game created using SFML library
+Simple and popular game created by using SFML library